-The course is divided into three key themes: identity and culture, local, national, and international areas of interest, and current and future study and employment.
+The course is divided into three key themes: people and lifestyle, popular culture, communication and the world around us.

 What are the exams like?

 The pupils are assessed in four equally weighted final examinations:

 - reading (understanding and responding to different types of written language), - writing (communicating effectively in writing for a variety of purposes), - speaking (communicating and interacting effectively in speech for a variety of purposes),